-- Start at this position: If 'Start at the Next Position' is checked, the start position is set at the initial position of the pattern. - Location verification: While pressing this button, move to the position you entered. - Monitoring variables: If you want to know the current running index of the pattern, you can use a numeric variable to monitor for the current moving index. - Starting index: 0 Base - After executing the pattern, the monitoring variable is automatically increased by 1. - Set a variable for monitoring - : Used to move to a specific position using a variable.
+- Start at this position: If 'Start at this position' is checked, the start position is set at the initial position of the pattern. - Check Location: While pressing this button, move to the position you entered. - Select a variable for monitoring: If you want to know the current running index of the pattern, you can use a numeric variable to monitor for the current moving index. - Starting index: 0 Base - After executing the pattern, the monitoring variable is automatically increased by 1. - Use the position to move as the setting for the variable

+: Used to move to a specific position using a variable.

 Variables are used together with monitoring variables.